WalshKieran/katana-rnaseq-start/README.md

 git clone https://github.com/WalshKieran/rnaseq-run.git .
 ```
 2. Download your data (optional):
-If you have a curl command from Ramaciotti, call it here and note the folder name for the next step.
+if you have a curl command from Ramaciotti, call it here and note the folder name for the next step.

 3. Create your samplesheet: a simple script is provided to convert any folder containing [illumina naming convention](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm) fastqs to a samplesheet, but it is [straightforward](https://nf-co.re/rnaseq/usage#samplesheet-input) to create one manually:
 ```bash